 It is possible to access a lot of the rock climbing around Rio by public bus, but with the exception of the Urca, it is not easy.
 Until you get very comfortable with the city, the language, and the climbing areas themselves, it is best to gain access by car or taxi.

 As far as entering the country, visas are often required, and MUST BE OBTAINED IN ADVANCE.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Rio de Janeiro:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Rio de Janeiro: